Nirupa Roy

-Nirupa Roy (born Kokila Kishorechandra Bulsara; 4 January 1931 – 13 October 2004) was an Indian actress who worked in Hindi films.
-She mainly played motherly roles and was dubbed the "Queen of Misery" in Hindi film circles, due to her portrayals of tragedy and sorrow.
-Roy was active from 1946 to 1999, appeared in over 250 films, and won three Filmfare Awards throughout her career, and was nominated a total of 4 times.
+Nirupa Roy (born Kanta Chauhan; 4 January 1931 – 13 October 2004) was an Indian actress who primarily worked in Hindi films, besides working in a few Gujarati films.
+She was mainly known for playing motherly roles and was dubbed the "Queen of Misery" in Hindi film circles due to her portrayals of tragedy and sorrow.
+Roy was active from 1946 to 2002, appeared in over 250 films, and won three Filmfare Awards throughout her career, and was nominated a total of 4 times.
 In 2004, Roy received the Filmfare Lifetime Achievement Award.

 Early life

-Not much is known about Roy's early life and childhood, because she rarely mentioned it.
-Roy was born as Kokila Kishorechandra Bulsara in the village of Kalwada, Bulsar District (now Valsad, Gujarat).
-As a child, her family would call her 'Chibi'.
-She married Kamal Roy at the age of 15 and moved to Mumbai.
-Soon after, she entered the film industry using her married name, Nirupa Roy.
+Based on her interview to film historian Shishir Krishna Sharma, Nirupa Roy was born to a Gujarati Chauhan household on 4 January 1931 in the city Valsad, Gujarat.
+Her birth name was Kanta Chauhan although she was addressed as Chhibi by her parents.
+She was one of the two daughters born to her parents.
+Her father was employed in the railways.
+She was only 14 years old in 1945 and was still in school when she was married off to Kamal Balsara following which her name changed to Kokila Balsara and with her husband, they went to Bombay (now Mumbai).